-The United States Studies Centre at the University of Sydney deepens Australia’s understanding of the United States through research, teaching and public engagement.
-Through rigorous analysis of American foreign policy, economics, politics and culture, the Centre is a national resource, building Australia’s awareness of the dynamics shaping America — and critically — their implications for Australia.
+The United States Studies Centre at the University of Sydney is a university-based research centre, dedicated to the rigorous analysis of American foreign policy, economics, politics and culture.
+The Centre is a national resource, that builds Australia’s awareness of the dynamics shaping America — and critically — their implications for Australia.